What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

 Demand for portrait photographers will remain as people continue to want new portraits.
-Also, the application of newer technologies, such as drone photography, may contribute to increased demand.
+In addition, corporations will continue to require the services of commercial photographers to develop compelling advertisements to sell products.

 Although postsecondary education is not required for most photographers, many take classes or earn a bachelor’s degree in a related field because such an education can improve their skills and employment prospects.